Vaccines for preventing invasive salmonella infections in people with sickle cell disease

 Salmonella infections are a common bacterial cause of invasive disease in people with sickle cell disease especially children, and are associated with high morbidity and mortality rates.
 Although available in some centres, people with sickle cell anaemia are not routinely immunized with salmonella vaccines.
-This is an update of a previously published Cochrane Review.

 To determine whether routine administration of salmonella vaccines to people with sickle cell disease reduces the morbidity and mortality associated with infection.

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Trials Register which comprises of references identified from comprehensive electronic database searches and handsearches of relevant journals and abstract books of conference proceedings.

 We also conducted a search of the LILACS database.

 Date of most recent search of the Group’s Haemoglobinopathies Trials Register: 18 April 2011.

 We planned to select all randomized controlled trials that compared the use of either the inactivated vaccine or an oral attenuated vaccine with a placebo among people with sickle cell disease.
 Equally, studies that compared the efficacy of one vaccine type over another were to be selected for the review.

 No trials of salmonella vaccines in people with sickle cell disease were found.

 There is an absence of randomized controlled trial evidence relating to the scope of this review.